Featured Artists

 she/her

 Christina Baltais is an artist who resides in Toronto, Canada.
 She has lived with Myalgic Encephalomyelitis (ME, also known as ME/CFS) for the past 18 years and draws on her personal experience of chronic illness to create collage, photography, sculpture, and makeup art.
-She is also involved in organizing fundraising and advocacy initiatives, such as the annual ME/CFS Art Auction, and the May 12th #GoBlueForMECFS campaign.
+She has also been involved in organizing fundraising and advocacy initiatives, such as the annual ME/CFS Art Auction and the May 12th #GoBlueForMECFS campaign.
+She is a patient partner with ICanCME Research Network‘s steering committee and the medical education working group.
 ME is a deeply stigmatized and contested illness, and she hopes her work is one ripple in the wave of change the ME community desperately needs for greater awareness, compassion, research funding, and treatments.

 Ophira Calof